 This thread continues when the Cosmos inform Miki a violent space monster is en route to Earth and that nothing will be able to stop it if Godzilla’s killed.
 (Which might happen if she doesn’t go along with the telepathy plan and the military continues seeking ways to destroy the monster.)
 Now the existence of the planet is in jeopardy.
-Backing into a metaphorical corner, Miki reluctantly decides between the lesser of two evils, agreeing to attempt to control the creature she’s come to respect.
+Backed into a metaphorical corner, Miki reluctantly decides between the lesser of two evils, agreeing to attempt to control the creature she’s come to respect.
 For all the awkward things that exist within the screenplay of Godzilla vs. SpaceGodzilla, Kashiwabara scores a right note in finding a role for for the picture’s lead that 1) makes sense given her history 2) catapults her to the core of the narrative.

 That is, until the subplot of telepathically manipulating Godzilla abruptly vanishes halfway in.